strangetom/ingredient-parser/docs/source/explanation/foundation.rst

    #.
 Compute the fuzzy distance score between each :abbr:`FDC (Food Data Central)` entry and the ingredient name tokens.

    #.
-Sort the :abbr:`FDC (Food Data Central)` by their score.
+Sort the :abbr:`FDC (Food Data Central)` entries by the fuzzy distance score.

    #.
-If there is a match with a score below the threshold, return the best match.
+If the lowest (best) score is below the threshold, return the :class:`FoundationFood <ingredient_parser.dataclasses.FoundationFood>` object for the corresponding :abbr:`FDC (Food Data Central)` entry.

    #.
-If there are not any matches with a good enough score, store the best match for fallback matching.
+If best score is not below the threshold, store the best entry and it's score for fallback matching.

 #.
 If none of the :abbr:`FDC (Food Data Central)` datasets contained a good enough match, attempt fallback matching.

    #.
-Sort the best match from each :abbr:`FDC (Food Data Central)` data set.
+Sort the best matches from each :abbr:`FDC (Food Data Central)` data set.

    #.
 If the score for the best of these matches is below a threshold, return this match.